Design Space Exploration on Efficient and Accurate Human Pose Estimation from Sparse IMU-Sensing: Related Work

 \textbf{DIP-IMU}~\cite{Huang2018} recorded solely \gls{imu}-data captured by an Xsens motion tracking system with 17 sensor nodes.
 The placement on the body is similar to Vicon, but not identical.
 The recording volume is 92 minutes of 330,178 frames at \SI{60}{fps}.
 Nine male and one female subject performed five different motions classes, including controlled arm and leg movements, locomotion, jumping jacks or boxing, and interactions with objects while sitting.

-\textbf{AMASS}~\cite{Mahmood2019} is an actively developing collection of motion capture datasets, including \gls{smpl}-data of currently 24~datasets.
+\textbf{AMASS}~\cite{Mahmood2019} is an actively developing collection of \gls{mocap} datasets, including \gls{smpl}-data of currently 24~datasets.
 Overall, 500 subjects performed 17,916 motions, totaling a recording volume of 3,772.45 minutes at \SI{60}{fps}.
-Collected motions include whole-body pose movements as well as detailed hand/finger exercises.
+Collected motions include whole-body pose motions as well as detailed hand/finger exercises.

-In addition to directly recording \gls{imu}-data from real movements, \gls{dip} proposed synthesis from motion capture datasets.
-Therefore, the authors placed virtual \gls{imu} sensors in AMASS and generated orientation and acceleration data for each sensor in each frame of the motion, which is represented as a body model.
+In addition to directly recording \gls{imu}-data from real movements, \cite{Huang2018} proposed synthesis from \gls{mocap} datasets.
+Therefore, the authors placed virtual \gls{imu} sensors in AMASS and generated orientation and acceleration data for each sensor in each frame of the motion.

 \textbf{\acrfull{smpl}}~\cite{Loper2015} is a common body model to generically represent human motion and is used in the AMASS dataset.
 As shown in~\autoref{fig:SMPL}, \gls{smpl} simplifies the human body to a skeletal system of 24~segments with 23 joints and provides a wide range of body shapes.
 The shape consists of a mesh of 6,890 vertices and deforms naturally with a given pose, mimicking soft-tissue dynamics.
 For the synthesis of \gls{imu}-data, a virtual sensor can be placed at any vertex of the \gls{smpl} mesh.